BGU-CS-VIL/pdc-dp-means/docs/source/index.rst

 Welcome to PDC-DP-Means documentation!
 ======================================

 **PDC-DP-Means** is a Python library for running fast, scalable DP-Means or Mini-Batch DP-Means.
-It is built on top scikit-learn and numpy.
+It is built on top of scikit-learn and numpy.

 Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.